-Changed in version 2.20: A status will be presented for each component list presented on the dashboard.
+Hint: A status will be presented for each component list presented on the dashboard.

 The names and content of component lists can be specified in the admin interface, in Component lists section.
 Each component list must have a name that is displayed to the user, and a slug representing it in the URL.